LastOfOurs/Last-mvp/README.md

 The Applications are built as independent services, however you want to run them altogether for Development:

-1. install all the dependencies by running `npm install` inside LAST-server, LAST-contract, LAST-minting-services directories
+1. install all the dependencies by running `npm install` inside Last-core, Last-contract, Last-minting-services directories
 2. Running `docker-compose up --build --force-recreate` inside the root directory

 ## Run Test